ghc-proposals/ghc-proposals/proposals/0000-term-lookup-rules.md

   Existing `Unit` in GHC.Tuple is renamed to `Tuple1` and `Unit` is now aliased to the unit type instead.

+  The new type constructors and the type family are re-exported in `Data.Tuple`.

   In `Data.BuiltInTypes`, introduce backwards-compatibility type synonyms: